Advocacy

 How can we get a new playground and more green space for children to play outdoors in the shade?

-Why isn’t Centennial Lane Elementary School on the 10-year long-plan master plan for capital funding in Howard County?
+Why isn’t Centennial Lane Elementary School on master plan for capital funding in Howard County?

 How can we share our thoughts about student cell phone policies?